 Much like the Yautja females, there is not much know about the Yautja children.
 There are only a few glimpses in the comics and references in the books.
 Most likely, their childhood takes a longer time than humans as their lifespans can be hundred of years.
 They begin training at an early age and keep close relations with their parents.
-It is interesting to note that most of the Predator society and culture lore is explained in crossover comics, and very little in Predator specific books and comics.
 Here is an overview of the information about the Predator children, including sucklings, younglings and spawlings of the Hish-Qu-Ten.

-The first glimpse of a Predator society with children was provided in the Aliens vs. Predator: War series.
-A human hunter called Magchiko Noguchi lived together with the Predators for about a year and was able to observe their daily life.
+The first glimpse of a Predator society with teenagers (also called Younglings) was provided in the Aliens vs. Predator: War series.
+A human hunter called Machiko Noguchi lived together with the Predators for about a year and was able to observe their daily life.
 Groups of Predators of different ages mingled around on the Predator ship.
 She was able to see young Predators with short dreadlocks conversing together.
 The taller one was probably a teenager while the shorter was just a child.
 They most likely trained together as well and were not using any bio-masks yet.

 In Aliens vs. Predator: Deadliest of the Species, a female Predator named Big Mama had her teenage children kidnapped by the employees of a greedy mega-corporation named Montcalm-Delacroix et Cie.
 She had great affection for her children and this was the driving her to join forces with Ash Parnall to fight the corporation.
 She was compared to a fierce female lion fighting for offspring by Ash.
 In the end, she gains them back although the reunion is never shown.
 There seemed to be four of them sleeping peacefully in stasis pods, while their mother watched over them.